 Staff and students normally use a machine-readable identification card to borrow from the University libraries.
-For students, a current union card is acceptable.
-Staff must apply to the library for a library card.

 Accommodation

 Residential Colleges

 There are seven residential colleges on campus.
 Each college offers accommodation in a distinctive environment which varies from college to college, as do facilities and fees.
 A brief description of each college is given below, and further information may be obtained directly from the individual colleges.
 In addition to basic residence fees, most colleges make minor additional charges for such items as registration fees, caution money or power charges.
 Intending students should lodge applications before the end of October in the year prior to the one in which they seek admission.
 Most colleges require a personal interview as part of the application procedure.